Body-Positive Model Hunter McGrady Rocks Lace Lingerie To Flaunt Her ‘Quarantine Body’

 I’ve seen lots of negative “self talk” during this time, especially about our bodies.
 I think so many of us are feeling the pressures of having to fill every hour and every minute of the time we have right now.
 The truth is, we are going through a traumatic crisis and we may have the time in our days but most of us do not have the mental capacity.
 This is an event that none of us could have ever prepped for and our minds are still trying to wrap our head around this.
 I ask that you be kind to your body, Nurture your body, Love on your body fiercely,respect it, and even better, be PROUD of it.
 It’s getting you through this time!
 I stand with @anastasiagphoto to stop the body shame and love yourself, even during times of crisis.
 Here’s #MyQuarantineBody ❤️

-In her caption, McGrady included the hashtag “Quarantine Body,” and explained that it was a movement started by photographer Anastasia Garcia to urge people to have self-compassion during the lockdown.
+In her caption, McGrady included the hashtag “Quarantine Body” and explained that it was a movement started by photographer Anastasia Garcia to urge people to have self-compassion during the lockdown.

-Since going live, the photo has garnered more than 42,600 likes and over 800 comments, proving to have been a hit with her fans.
-Users of the social media platform flocked to the comments section to praise McGrady’s beauty, while others used the space to thank her for her inspirational and important message.
+Since going live, the photo has garnered more than 42,600 likes and over 800 comments, proving to be a hit with fans.
+Instagram users flocked to the comments section to praise McGrady’s beauty, while others used the space to thank her for her inspirational and important message.

-“I am shook,” one user wrote, following the words with a red heart and hands raised emoji.
+“I am shook,” one user wrote, following the words with a red heart and hands-raised emoji.

 “Your posts are such a light in my life!
 You look stunning and are such an inspiration for me!” replied another fan, including a red heart emoji at the end of the comment.